 Despite section 46(2) of the Auditor General Act 2006, the Auditor General may, for the purpose of facilitating a disposal referred to in section 6(1) and if requested by the corporation and any committee referred to in section 6(3) to do so, disclose to any person, or provide any person with access to, information in his or her possession or under his or her control.

-[Section 9 amended by No. 77 of 2006 Sch.
+[Section 9 amended: No. 77 of 2006 Sch.
 1 cl.
 43(1).]

 10. Offence of disclosing information